-Banks considering providing finance should first require, inter alia, 1) a thorough and independent social and environmental impact assessment 2) a detailed land acquisition and resettlement plan, and 3) an oil spill contingency plan.
+Banks considering providing finance should first require for both Tanzania and Uganda, inter alia, 1) a thorough and independent social and environmental impact assessment 2) a detailed land acquisition and resettlement plan, and 3) an oil spill contingency plan.
 They should ensure that all of these documents have been developed on the basis of consent of directly affected communities and meaningful consultation of interested civil society organizations.

 Financiers should be aware that civil society organizations cannot take a position on supporting or opposing the project until they have received all of this information, but oppose the project moving forward until such information is publicly disclosed and there is an open, accessible and meaningful consultation and consent process.

 Large scale land acquisition and resettlement in relation to oil extraction, pipeline construction and associated infrastructure is necessary on both a temporary and permanent basis, as the pipeline route traverses a number of heavily populated districts in both Uganda and Tanzania.